manticoresoftware/manticoresearch/manual/Quick_start_guide.md

 <!-- example search -->
 ## Search

 Let's find one of the documents.
 The query we will use is 'remove hair'.
 As you can see it finds document with title 'Pet Hair Remover Glove' and highlights 'Hair remover' in it even though the query has "remove", not "remover".
-This is because when we created the index we turned on using English stemming (`morphology "stem_en"`).
+This is because when we created the table we turned on using English stemming (`morphology "stem_en"`).

 <!-- intro -->
 ##### SQL: